 - Grate the turnip, and dice up the dried shrimp, sausages and scallions into small cubes.

-- Add grated turnip into a pan with one cup of water and cook for approximately ten minutes.
+- Add grated turnip into a pan with one cup of water and cook until soft (roughly ten minutes).
 Remove and place into a bowl afterwards.

 - Add two tbsp of oil to the pan, and add shrimp and sausages.
 Cook for about five minutes and add in the scallion.
-Then, remove from heat.
+Then, add turnip back in and integrate together, and remove from heat.

 - In a large bowl, add rice flour and water together and stir.